hansthieryt/BattExpDataAna-UT/README.md

 ```

 ### 3. Prepare Data
 Place your experimental data files in the DA_Data folder.
 Ensure they are in the correct format as expected by the scripts.
+Output from Neware BTSDA software with custom setting could result in the csv files which could be exported into series of TXT files in format "{file_name}_{sequence number}".

 ### 4. Running the Main Script
 Execute the main script to start the data processing and analysis workflow: